yanndr/img/README.md

 # img

 ## About
-This is a Image CLI written in GO.
+This is a Image CLI written in Go.
 My wife needed a simple tool to resize images quickly, so I decided to write it myself :).
 This is a learning excercise; the goal is to learn how to build a CLI.
-So far the client only has one command: Resize.
+So far, the client only has one command: Resize.
 I may add more features later.

-I used [Cobra](https://github.com/spf13/cobra) for the CLI and [resize lib](https://github.com/nfnt/resize)
+I used [Cobra](https://github.com/spf13/cobra) for the CLI and [resize lib](https://github.com/nfnt/resize) for the image resize functiom.

 ## Instalation
 ```